 Our Verdict

-The Fitbit Versa 4 is the better buy for most people.
-It delivers identical fitness tracking, the same smart features, the same battery life, and the same design as the Sense 2 — at a lower price.
-The features you interact with every day — GPS, heart rate, sleep tracking, notifications, contactless payments — do not differ between the two watches by a single pixel or a single data point.
+The Fitbit Versa 4 is the smarter buy for most lifestyles.
+It delivers identical fitness tracking, the same smartwatch features, the same battery life, and the same design as the Sense 2 at a lower price.
+Every feature you will use daily — GPS, heart rate, sleep staging, Google Wallet, notifications — works exactly the same on both watches.

 Specs at a Glance